» Home » HOT » Analytical Methods & Results

-Dissolved organic carbon (DOC) was determined by the high temperature catalytic oxidation method using a Shimadzu Total Organic Carbon Analyzer.
-Prior to HOT-125 (March 2001) TOC concentrations had been measured on a commercially available MQ model 1001 TOC analyser equipped with a LICOR infrared detector.
-Beginning in 1997, certified TOC reference materials were obtained from J. Sharp (University of Delaware) and D. Hansell (University of Miami) and run each time TOC concentrations were analyzed.
-UV-oxidation distilled water is used to determine the instrument blank.
-The average precisions during 2005 from duplicate TOC analyses are given in Table 1 below.
+Total organic carbon (TOC) was determined by the high temperature catalytic oxidation method using a Shimadzu TOC-V CSH Total Organic Carbon Analyzer.
+Prior to HOT-125 (March 2001) TOC concentrations had been measured on a commercially available MQ model 1001 TOC analyzer equipped with a LICOR infrared detector.
+The average precisions during 2017 from triplicate TOC analyses are given in Table 1 below.

-Table 1: Precision of Dissolved organic carbon analyses during 2005
+Table 1: Precision of Total Organic Carbon analyses of replicate samples during 2017

 Cruise mean CV